-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 Burge says the goal is to make MDMA-assisted psychotherapy available as a prescription treatment in a specialty clinic to anyone with PTSD.

-MAPS is working now to convince public and private insurance plans to cover the treatment, Burge adds.
-He estimates that for patients paying for it entirely out-of-pocket, the cost of a 12-week course of treatment would run between $5,000 and $10,000.
+MAPS is working now to persuade public and private insurance plans to cover the treatment, Burge adds.
+He estimates that for patients paying for it entirely out of pocket, the cost of a 12-week course of treatment would run between $5,000 and $10,000.
 Most of the cost is for the guided therapy, not the actual drug.

 Healing